Distortion and the bridge distance of knots: An upper bound

-\textbf{Claim 2:} If $p,q$ lie on adjacent arcs then $\frac{d_{\gamma}(p,q)}{d(p,q)} \leq 4\pi t$.
+\textbf{Claim 2:} If $p,q$ lie on adjacent arcs then $\frac{d_{\gamma}(p,q)}{d(p,q)} \leq 2\pi t$.

-If $p$ is in a twist region and $q$ is on an adjacent vertical or bridge arc, then let $r$ be the point in common of the two arcs.
-Note that $d(p,q) \geq max \{d(p,r), d(q,r)\}$.
-Assume that $d_{\gamma}(p,r) \geq d_{\gamma}(r,q)$.
+If $p$ is in a twist region and $q$ is on an adjacent vertical or bridge arc, then let $u$ be the point in common of the two arcs.
+Note that $d(p,q) \geq max \{d(p,u), d(q,u)\}$.
+Assume that $d_{\gamma}(p,u) \geq d_{\gamma}(u,q)$.
 The other case is analogous.
 Then The last inequality follows by Claim 1.

-Suppose $p$ and $q$ are on adjacent twisting arcs and let $r$ be the point in common of these arcs.
-Place a coordinate system with a center at $r$ so that the twisting arc containing $p$ has negative $x$ and $y$ coordinates and the arc containing $q$ has positive $x$ and $y$ coordinates.
-Consider that transformation which fixes the arc containing $p$ and sends each point $(x, y, z)$ of the arc containing $q$ to $(x, -y, z)$.
+Suppose $p$ and $q$ are on adjacent twisting arcs with twisting numbers $t_p$ and $t_q$ and let $u$ be the point in common of these arcs.
+Place a coordinate system with a center at $u$ so that the twisting arc containing $p$ has negative $x$ and $y$ coordinates and the arc containing $q$ has positive $x$ and $y$ coordinates.
+Consider the transformation which fixes the arc containing $p$ and sends each point $(x, y, z)$ of the arc containing $q$ to $(-x, y, z)$.
 Thus after the transformation the cylinder containing the point $q$ is stacked on top of the cylinder containing the point $p$.
 Let $q'$ be the image of $q$ under this transformation.
 The points $p$ and $q'$ are now on the same arc which is composed of two helical pieces.
 Note that $d_\gamma(p,q)=d_\gamma(p, q')$ and $d(p,q)\geq d(p, q')$.

-Thus, by Claim 1,
+Consider a helical path $\gamma'$ from $p$ to $q$ of length max$\{ d_\gamma(p, u) , d_\gamma(u, q') \} \leq l(\gamma')\leq d_\gamma(p,q')$.
+We can obtain this path by unfolding the two cylinders to rectangles so that the diagonal of each rectangle has the same length as the corresponding twisting arc.
+See Figure \ref{fig:rectangle}.
+We can then use basic properties of triangles.